Tama1978/hamlog/README.md

 # Hello!
 Welcome to CommTrack

-ComTrack (Formerly HamLog) is a free open-source tool for logging your Ham Radio Contacts!
+CommTrack (Formerly HamLog) is a free open-source tool for logging your Ham Radio Contacts!

-With COmmTrack you can log your HAM Radio Contacts, View them, Edit them, and Export them.
+With CommTrack you can log your HAM Radio Contacts, View them, Edit them, and Export them.
 Got a bug to report or a feature to request?
 Join our Discord Server linked down below!

 Current Release: **v1.0.0**